SarangPratap/CareerLog-extension/README.md

 # Careerlog

-Careerlog automatically tracks job applications from Gmail into Google Sheets.
+Careerlog is a free Chrome extension that automatically tracks job applications from Gmail into Google Sheets.

-You connect your account once, pick your AI provider, and your pipeline stays updated without manual copy-paste.

-No backend.
-No monthly platform dependency.
-Your data remains in your Google account.

-This extension is free to use.
+It reads job-related inbox updates, extracts structured information, and keeps an application tracker up to date.

+There is no app backend.
+Data remains in the user's Google account and configured provider services.

 ---